Pedr0S22/Cloud-Query-API/README.md

 ## Requirements

+The requirements described here are needed if you want to run using Docker.
+If not, you can follow the instructions described [**`here`**](python).

-To execute this project it is required to have installed:
+To execute this project using Docker, it is required to have installed:

 - `docker`
 - `docker-compose`

 ## Demo [Python](python) REST API